Search

 The writings in Igrot Kodesh shed some light on the Rebbe’s genius and the success of Lubavitch Chassidism under his leadership.
 His correspondents include Rabbinic scholars and statesmen, homemakers and educators, Chief Rabbis and youngsters, scientists and laborers, communal leaders and laymen.

 His fame as a leader and innovator of widespread mitzvah campaigns and communal projects is perhaps a result of his originality as a thinker, and his ability to unite the conceptual with the pragmatic.
-With the Rebbe these two are one – the comprehensiveness of his thought and action are part of the same drive – the unity of Torah, the unity of the Jewish people, the unity of all mankind – in fulfilling the purpose of creation.
+With the Rebbe these two are one.
+The comprehensiveness of his thought and action are part of the same drive in fulfilling the purpose of creation… the unity of Torah, the unity of the Jewish people, the unity of all mankind

 FOUNTAIN OF BLESSINGS